 In the lighthouse project RNAuto, seven Fraunhofer Institutes are researching on automated production technologies for innovative mRNA-based drugs. »This will create the technological prerequisites for access to novel vaccines or gene and cell therapeutics for a large number of patients.
 The goal is to ensure resource-efficient and economical healthcare that can be accessible to everyone,« summarizes Nicolas Schierbaum, project manager for the Fraunhofer IMS contribution to the lead project.

-Previous solutions do not meet the requirements of »Good Manufacturing Practice« (GMP, guideline for quality assurance of production processes and environment in the production of drugs and active substances) and require many manual steps.
+Previous solutions do not always meet the requirements of »Good Manufacturing Practice« (GMP, guideline for quality assurance of production processes and environment in the production of drugs and active substances) sufficiently and require many manual steps.
 The goal of the project is to develop an automated screening system and a closed module with integrated quality control that map all process steps in a digital twin.
 Fraunhofer IMS is responsible for the development of the sensor technology for online quality control and uses time-resolved photodetector arrays based on SPAD technology (Single-Photon Avalanche Diode).
-The feasibility of the project is demonstrated by two drug candidates - an mRNA vaccine for prophylaxis against the viral disease West Nile fever and an mRNA-induced gene therapy against cancer based on natural killer (NK) cells from healthy donors.
+The feasibility of the project is demonstrated by two substances - an mRNA vaccine for prophylaxis against the viral disease West Nile fever and an mRNA-induced gene therapy against cancer based on natural killer cells from healthy donors.

 From cells, we move on to neurotransmitters, the chemical messengers in our brains that we can use to research various diseases, but also those that release the happiness messenger dopamine.